-- g.
-The water activity helps sustain agriculture, and open space, or meets environmental or recreational needs. - h.
-The water activity assists in the administration of compact-entitled waters or addresses problems related to compact entitled waters and compact compliance and the degree to which the activity promotes maximum utilization of state waters. - i.
-The water activity assists in the recovery of threatened and endangered wildlife species or Colorado State species of concern. - j.
-The water activity provides a high level of benefit to Colorado in relationship to the amount of funds requested. - k.
-The water activity is complimentary to or assists in the implementation of other CWCB programs.
+- $\Theta$ - $\underline{g}$ .
+The water activity helps sustain agriculture, and open space, or meets environmental or recreational needs. - p.h.
+The water activity assists in the administration of compact-entitled waters or addresses problems related to compact entitled waters and compact compliance and the degree to which the activity promotes maximum utilization of state waters. - q-i.
+The water activity assists in the recovery of threatened and endangered wildlife species or Colorado State species of concern. - +-j.
+The water activity provides a high level of benefit to Colorado in relationship to the amount of funds requested. - 5-k.
+The water activity is complimentary to or assists in the implementation of other CWCB programs. - t.
+The water activity helps support the state's economic vitality and competitiveness in national and international markets.

-For additional information, questions or assistance please contact Todd Doherty, Water Supply Planning Section (Colorado Water Conservation Board), at (303) 866-3441 ext.3210 or email Todd at todd.doherty@state.co.us.
+For additional information, questions or assistance please contact Todd Doherty, Intrastate Water Management and DevelopmentWater Supply Planning Section (Colorado Water Conservation Board), at (303) 866-3441 ext.3210 or email Todd at todd.doherty@state.co.us.